firedrakeproject/firedrake-archer/README.md

     ```
 where `${work}` is a directory on the `/work` filesystem.

+If you need to update Firedrake then you need to repeat step 5 again (but it won't take as long as rsync will only replace files that have changed).

 You will need a job script to submit a job to the queue, which can be based on the example `submit_firedrake_archer.sh`.
 You will need to edit the script to specify the location of your Firedrake build, the name of the Python script you want to run and your project code.